what3words/wordpress-autosuggest-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily capture 3 word addresses on your website by using the 3 word address validation field plugin by what3words.
+Easily capture 3 word addresses on your website with the 3 word address validation field plugin by what3words.

 == Description ==

-what3words gives every 3mx3m square in the world a unique 3 word address.
-It is a great tool to use when a street address is not accurate enough or doesn’t exist.
+what3words is a global addressing system.
+It has divided the world into a grid of 3m x 3m squares and assigned each one a unique 3 word address. what3words is more accurate than traditional street addressing, and even allows location information to be captured for places without addresses, such as parks or beaches.

 The 3 word address validation field plugin created by what3words allows you to easily integrate 3 word addresses into a form on your site.

-Returning suggestions based on full or partial 3 word addresses, it helps users with the following types of input error:
+Returning suggestions based on full or partial 3 word addresses, its AutoSuggest feature helps users with the following types of input error:

 * typing errors
 * spelling errors
-* misremembered words (e.g. singular vs. plural) words in the wrong order
+* misremembered words (e.g. singular vs. plural) or words in the wrong order

 We recommend using the plugin when you want to capture a precise location from a user.
-This could be the exact delivery point for your customer’s order e.g. their front door.
+This could be the exact location of your customer’s front door, for example, for delivering their purchase.

 = Build more with what3words =